 Highlights of the conversation... the basics:

-- Be unique, show you can think, find the "difference" in your product/client/brand" (the Graham Crackers are an excellent example)
+- Be unique, show you can think, find the difference (the Graham Crackers is an example)

-- Interactive and ambient are critical, show that you knoe what is fresh and what connects
+- Interactive and ambient are critical, show that you know what is fresh and connects

-- Makes sure that what you have are "Big Ideas" not just one-offs
+- Make sure what you have are "Big Ideas" not just one offs

-- Show who you ar, it can be more then just your advertising ideas.
+- Show who you are, it can be more then just your advertising ideas

-Watch Alex Bogusky and Tiffany Kosel on FearlessQ&A Episode "PORTFOLIO"
+Watch Alex Bogusky and Tiffany Kosel on FearlessQ&A Episode "tifko"